 Keep the temperature just right.

 Did you know temperature can stress-out your little squeaker?
-Just like the third little bear, mice need the household weather to be just right.
+Mice need the household weather to be just right.
 So, if you can put the cage somewhere with a consistent temp and no drafts, it’s home-squeak-home from here.

 Work around your sensitive scuttlers.